Obstacles to granting earnings-related daily allowance

 If you have worked full-time more than two weeks and you receive holiday compensation at the end of your employment relationship, this will postpone your right to the earnings-related allowance.
 Holiday compensation is paid for holidays that have not been taken during the employment relationship.
 If, for example, the amount of holidays compensation is equal to your one month’s salary, the earnings-related allowance is postponed by about a month.
 If the holiday compensation is paid for part-time work or for full-time work lasting no more than two weeks, the periodizing will not be done.
 But the holiday compensation is included in the salary when the adjusted allowance is paid.

-If, in addition to holiday compensation, a financial benefit related to the termination of the employment is paid when a full-time job lasting more than two weeks ends, these are combined and allocated from the end of the employment relationship.
+If, in addition to holiday compensation, a financial compensation related to the termination of the employment is paid when a full-time job lasting more than two weeks ends, these are combined and periodized from the end of the employment relationship.

 Earnings-related daily allowance cannot also be paid if (the list is not conclusive)